 7. Pesticides

-Improper disposal and handling of agricultural pesticides can contaminate the groundwater.
-Pest-killing solutions exist in liquid, solid, and powdered forms.
-They are considered hazardous waste and should be properly disposed of by professionals.
+Improper disposal and handling of agricultural pesticides, which exist in liquid, solid, and powdered forms, can contaminate groundwater.
+Pesticides are considered hazardous waste and should be properly disposed of by professionals.

-While pesticides in water can be deadly, most incidents happen only in small concentrations.
+While large volumes of pesticides in water can be deadly, the pesticide levels in drinking water are usually low.
 However, with enough exposure, you can experience symptoms like dizziness, numbness, and convulsions.

-If you live near agricultural areas and encounter these issues from drinking tap water, call the Poison Control Center immediately.
+If you live in an agricultural area and encounter these issues, call the Poison Control Center immediately.

 8. Nitrogen